ystia/yorc-a4c-plugin/tosca-samples/org/ystia/yorc/samples/consul/README.md

 # Consul sample

-This component is used to demonstrate several Janus features.
+This component is used to demonstrate several Yorc features.
-It take the excellent [Consul tool](https://www.consul.io) as example for modeling in TOSCA and deploying a real client/server software with Janus.
+It take the excellent [Consul tool](https://www.consul.io) as example for modeling in TOSCA and deploying a real client/server software with Yorc.

 ## Implement TOSCA lifecycle operations using Ansible